nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### View feature

-The View mechanism is facilitated by 'Parser', 'View', 'ModuleList', and 'UI', where the user enters a semester and the total number of mcs taken that semester is calculated and displayed.
+The View mechanism is facilitated by 'Parser', 'View', 'ModuleList', and 'UI', where the user enters a semester and the modules taken in that semester are displayed.

 Below is an example usage scenario and how the view mechanism behaves at each step.